PowerFeather/powerfeather-docs/docs/hardware/overview.md

 ### Power Output

 Powers loads connected to the board.
+These are exclusively output, don't connect input supplies to them.

 | Name | Description
 |-|-|